SAP-samples/xsa-cap-migration-using-basextn/README.md

 #### **Note:**
 ```
-1. This sample covers only the migration of the database artifacts from SAP Hana XSA Database to SAP Hana Cloud.
+1. This sample covers only the migration of the database artifacts from SAP Hana XS Advanced Database to SAP Hana Cloud.
 2. The migration steps should be tested in a development environment before production.
 ```